kristiyan675/freshdesk/README.md

 # GitHub to Freshdesk Integration

-This project integrates the GitHub API and the Freshdesk API to fetch user data from GitHub and create or update contacts in Freshdesk.
+This project integrates the GitHub API and the Freshdesk API to fetch user data from GitHub and create contacts in Freshdesk.

 ## Features